Support for the Helsinki area ICT research community

 We are supporting recruitment of new doctoral students candidates via the joint calls organised twice a year by HICT, the Helsinki Doctoral Education Network in ICT.
 HICT also supports various cross-department and cross-university events for students, and organises additional training for students willing to enhance for example their pitching and presentation skills.
 The contact person regarding HICT activities is Aija Kukkala, email: email@example.com.

 Publishing Highlights and other content on this website is an important way of presenting our work to a bigger audience.
 Please contribute!
 This website has been renewed recently and is now hosted by an external company.
 Making updates requires a separate user account, so please send your contribution to firstname.lastname@example.org, who will take care of publishing the text.
 Please include a picture (or pictures or videos)!
 We can also help you in preparing a press release.

 Please use the new logos and templates, for instance in your HIIT presentations.

 Publishing websites in HIIT’s domain

-Websites of e.g. research projects and conferences can be published in HIIT’s domain.
-There are a number of options depending on what you need and what kind of tools you wish to use.
+Websites of e.g. research projects and conferences that cannot utilize the normal university templates can be published in HIIT’s domain.
+There are a number of options depending on what you need and what kind of tools you wish to use (and what we will be able to do to help).
 Please contact email@example.com for details.

 HIIT has institutional licenses for Overleaf and MuJoCo.
 Overleaf enables collaborative editing of LaTeX documents in the web browser, and MuJoCo is an advanced physics simulator.
 Please contact firstname.lastname@example.org if you are interested in using these tools.